 - CSV formatted files can be recalled in addition to TXT files.

 Call your sales engineer today to receive a quote for upgrading all your SoundCheck systems.
-These discounted rates are only available until May 31st, 2019, so order today!
+These discounted rates have been extended until June 7th, 2019 but will not be available after that, so please get your order in soon!

 |Upgrade from Version||Upgrade List Price||Promotional Upgrade Price||Discount|